xaur/decred-news/journal-template.md

 ## Relevant External

+{ _Story ideas:_

+- ...

+}

+{ _Hints (all optional):

-{ _Hint: Besides dramatic "epic fails", try to also report some "epic wins" in areas relevant to Decred.
-We can learn from both._ }
+_1. Besides dramatic "epic fails", try to also report "epic wins" in areas relevant to Decred.
+Balance is good and we can learn from both._

-{ _Hint: Follow or not follow the suggested grouping of stories below._ }
+_2. Order the stories as follows:_

-{ _Cryptocurrency L1 tech: PoW, ASIC resistance, full nodes, network security, etc._ }
+- _Crypto L1 tech: PoW, ASIC resistance, full nodes, network security, etc._

-{ _L2+ tech: "Smart" contracts, DEX projects._ }
+- _Crypto L2+ tech: "Smart" contracts, DEX projects_

-{ _Governance, finances, funding, chain forks, community splits._ }
+- _Crypto governance, finances, transparency, funding, chain forks, community splits_

-{ _Relevant exchanges and websites._ }
+- _Relevant exchanges and websites_

-{ _Other: Regulations, privacy, security, fun._ }
+- _Regulations, privacy, security_
+- _Fun stuff_

+}

 That's all for {month}.
 Share your updates for the next issue in our [#journal](https://chat.decred.org/#/room/#journal:decred.org) chat room.